Privacy-Preserving Epidemiological Modeling on Mobile Graphs

-\tab{tab:comm_cost_avg_enc} provides the communication cost for a participant for multiple population sizes while varying the average number of encounters ($\avgencounters{}$) per simulation step from 10 to 500.
-The communication cost in \teename{} is independent of population size and grows linearly in $\avgencounters{}$.
-A similar trend can be seen in \pirname{} with the exception that the cost increases sub-linearly with population size due to the use of FSS-based PIR scheme in \pirname.
+\tab{tab:comm_cost_avg_enc} provides the communication per participant for multiple population sizes in \iffullversion \teename{}, $\PIRSUMA$, and $\PIRSUMB$, \else $\PIRSUMA$ and $\PIRSUMB$, \fi while varying the average number of encounters $\avgencounters{}$ per simulation step from 10 to 500. \iffullversion The communication cost in \teename{} is independent of the population size and grows linearly in $\avgencounters{}$.
+A similar trend can be seen in \pirname{} except that the cost increases sub-linearly with the population size due to using the FSS-based PIR scheme in \pirname. \else The communication cost in \pirname{} increases sub-linearly with the population size and linearly in $\avgencounters{}$. \fi